annihalated/austinfriars/content/writing/tippingtheodds.md

 As for Chinmay, which court he ends up in front of, what they think, and how they feel about cab aggregators and price controls is at least as important as the law in the statute book.

 And anyway, who knows?
 He might get lucky and end up in front of a judge who has had trouble catching a cab in Bangalore.

+[^1]: Let us, for a moment, not be nitpicky about the fact that Chinmay was talking about Bangalore, and that Karnataka's legislation, *[the Karnataka On-Demand Transportation Technology Aggregator Rules, 2016](https://dpal.karnataka.gov.in/storage/pdf-files/Karnataka%20Rules/59%20of%201988%20Central%20Rules%20(E).pdf)*, predates the Central Government guidelines.